This is the new dual valve Brikka percolator, NOT the weighted valve type

 Some Espresso enthusiasts consider the Bialetti Brikka one of the best Stovetop Espresso Makers available due to it's unique "Brikka-System".

 With the "Brikka System" Bialetti revolutionizes the stovetop espresso market and allows the Brikka to prepare espresso with “crema”.
-Thanks to a special pressure-controlled valve you can now enjoy the rich and intense flavor of a creamy coffee.
+Thanks to a new patented dual valve system, the water pressure is precisely regulated to ensure a richly flavoured cocffee.

 With the Bialetti Brikka, you can enjoy a special coffee every day without leaving the comfort of your kitchen.
 The Bialetti Brikka system is the product of intense technological and qualitative research by Bialetti and is patented worldwide.